socotecio/django-socio-grpc/docs/features/generic-mixins.rst

 How to import mixins ?

 .. code-block:: python

     from django_socio_grpc import generics, mixins

-Use generics.Generic in order to use the different mixins you want :
+You can add the mixins you want to use in your service class.

 .. code-block:: python

     class TestService(
         mixins.AsyncListModelMixin,
         mixins.AsyncRetrieveModelMixin,